 What is the Emerging Leaders Program (E.L.P)?

-E.L.P is a bi-weekly leadership development program that provides a space for students who are a newer to the leadership process to have in depth conversations about the foundations of leadership, justice, and involvement at Loyola.
-E.L.P uses a cohort-based model to develop community with participants and to encourage completion of the program.
+E.L.P is a leadership development program that provides a space for students who are a newer to the leadership process at Loyola University Chicago to have in depth conversations about the foundations of leadership, justice, and campus involvement.
+E.L.P uses a cohort-based model to develop community among participants who meet a number of times throughout the fall semester.
 By participating in the program students will have the opportunity to engage in the leadership process through experiential learning activities and group discussions.

 - Any Loyola student who wishes to explore their personal philosophy of leadership

 - Students wanting to develop skills to more effectively work in teams and/or organizations

 - Students wanting to gain knowledge and tools to aid their ability to create positive social change on campus and in the global community.